yazz/VisualJS/README.md

 SEO friendly large websites - Ruby on Rails, Derby.js are a much better fit for this

-Fast to get up and running web applications using web standards - Meteor.js and Derby.js are a much better fir for this as they use standard Javascript
+Fast to get up and running web applications using web standards - Meteor.js and Derby.js are a much better for for this as they use standard Javascript